Prescription Drugs Such as Opiates Have Been the Craze, but Cost and Availability are Fueling the Switch to Cheap Doses of Heroin

 What the Heroin User Goes Through

-Hundreds of heroin addiction stories can be found online that portray the absolute misery a person endures while under the influence of heroin.
+Hundreds of heroin addiction stories can be found online that portray the absolute misery a person endures while under the influence of cheap doses of heroin.
 Many users admit to becoming addicted after only one use.
 Some addicts express that they honestly want to quit, but the cravings are so intense they have no choice but to continue using.
 They feel cut off from the rest of the world.
 They have lost everything they owned.
 Some of them describe living on the streets and being raped, beaten, hungry, sick, and arrested.
 They confess to thinking death was right at their door and there was no way to escape.

 In addition to the above, a heroin addict must also deal with the side effects of the drug itself.
 After the initial rush wears off the person becomes drowsy and may experience decreased heart rate and slowed respiration.
-Within a few hours the effects have faded and heroin withdrawal symptoms become noticeable.
+Within a few hours, the effects have faded, and heroin withdrawal symptoms become noticeable.
 These short-term effects can include the following:

 - Dry mouth